OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/index.md

 ### Simple and advanced deployment scenarios

 The example we've discussed here is the most common scenario for deploying Azure Web Apps: a single package that contains an ASP.NET Web Application and some Web Jobs in the same release cadence.
-It is possible to implement more complex deployment scenarios where the ASP.NET Web Application and each Web Job follow independent release cadences.
-In this case you would build multiple packages using the folder structure expected by the Azure Web App hosting framework discussed earlier.
+It is possible to implement more complex deployment scenarios where the ASP.NET Web Application and each Web Job follow independent release cadences.Â In this case you would build multiple packages using the folder structure expected by the Azure Web App hosting framework discussed earlier.
 Once you've done that you can simply reuse the same Azure Web App Deployment Target to deploy each package when they are released.

 ## Step 2: Create an Azure Account

-If you haven't already, create an [Azure Subscription Account](/docs/home/key-concepts/environments/accounts/azure-subscription-account.md) to grant Octopus Deploy access to your Azure Subscription.
+If you haven't already, createÂ anÂ [Azure Subscription Account](/docs/home/key-concepts/environments/accounts/azure-subscription-account.md)Â to grant Octopus Deploy access to your Azure Subscription.

 ## Step 3: Create the Azure Web App deployment step

-1. Add a new 'Deploy an Azure Web App' step to your project.
-For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.
+1. Add a new 'Deploy an Azure Web App' step to your project.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.Â

 ![](/docs/images/5671696/5865899.png)